-Sensitivity of the District's proportionate share of the net OPEB liability to changes in the Health Care Cost Trend Rates.
-The following presents the net OPEB liability using the current health care cost trend rates applicable to the PERA benefit structure, as well as if it were calculated using health care cost trend rates that are one percentage point lower or one percentage point higher than the current rates:
+Sensitivity of the District's proportionate share of the OPEB liability to changes in the Health Care Cost Trend Rates.
+The following presents the net OPEB liability or net OPEB asset using the current health care cost trend rates applicable to the PERA benefit structure, as well as if it were calculated using health care cost trend rates that are one percentage point lower or one percentage point higher than the current rates:

-1% Decrease Current 1% Increase In Trend Rates Trend Rates In Trend Rates Initial PERACare Medicare trend rate 5.50% 6.25% 7.25% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A trend rate 3.00% 4.00% 5.00% Ultimate Medicare Part A trend rate 3.50% 4.50% 5.50% Net OPEB liability \$198,838 \$204,630 \$210,932
+1% Decrease Current 1% Increase In Trend Rates Trend Rates In Trend Rates Initial PERACare Medicare trend rate 5.75% 6.25% 7.25% Ultimate PERACare Medicare trend rate 3.50% 4.50% 5.50% Initial Medicare Part A trend rate 2.50% 4.00% 5.00% Ultimate Medicare Part A trend rate 3.50% 4.50% 5.50% Net OPEB liability (asset) \$ 221,243 \$ 187,315 \$ 158,290 For January 1, 2024, Plan Year

 Discount rate.
-The discount rate used to measure the TOL was 7.25%.
-The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
+The discount rate used to measure the total OPEB liability was 7.25%.
+The basis for the projection of liabilities and the FNP used to determine the discount rate was an actuarial valuation performed as of December 31, 2022, and the financial status of each of the Health Care Trust Funds as of the current measurement date (December 31, 2023).
 In addition, the following methods and assumptions were used in the projection of cash flows:

-- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2022, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - Estimated transfers of dollars into the HCTF representing a portion of purchase service agreements intended to cover the costs associated with OPEB benefits. - Benefit payments and contributions were assumed to be made at the middle of the year.
+- Updated health care cost trend rates for Medicare Part A premiums as of the December 31, 2023, measurement date. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law and effective as of the measurement date. - Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate.

+- Estimated transfers of dollars into the Health Care Trust Funds representing a portion of purchased service agreements intended to cover the costs associated with OPEB benefits. - Benefit payments and contributions were assumed to be made at the middle of the year. - Beginning with the December 31, 2023, measurement date and thereafter, the FNP as of the current measurement date is used as a starting point for the GASB 74 projection test.